Laykel/AMT-Project-Two/README.md

 The main API should then be available at [this address](http://localhost/api) and the auth API at [this address](http://localhost/auth).

 **Warning:** a last minute issue that we couldn't fix broke the connection to the db containers from the API containers.
+Please read the next point to run the APIs.

+## Run the APIs without docker

 Launching the db containers and then the projects manually from IntelliJ still works... `docker-compose up apidb authdb`

+The APIs are then available at [this address](http://localhost:8080/api) and the auth API at [this address](http://localhost:8081/auth).

 ### Test data